qxxxb/ctf/2020/xmas_ctf/emu/README.md

 ```

 The important parts are the `CMPEQ` instructions from `028` to `067`.
-The get the flag we just need a payload to pass those checks.
+To get the flag we just need a payload to pass those checks.

 I wrote a [script](https://github.com/qxxxb/emu/blob/master/talkative.py) to
 automate this.
 This was the correct payload